c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 city_id=user_city_id
 ```
 Replace `user_api_key` and `user_city_id` with the actual OpenWeatherMap API key and the
 city ID for the location.
-The city IDs are obtained via 'https://openweathermap.org/find'
+City IDs are obtained via 'https://openweathermap.org/find' and
-and are visible in each city page URL.
+are visible in each city page URL.
 API keys are created once an account is created at
 'https://home.openweathermap.org/users/sign_up'.